20 useful phrases in French for a trip to France

 But we don't always know if there's room available, if it's possible to eat there.

-So you can ask as you enter this restaurant, "I don't have a reservation.
+So you can ask when you enter this restaurant: "I don't have a reservation.
 Do you have a table available?"

 • Once you've looked at the menu, the waiter may ask, "Are you ready to order?"